Original papers from an 85.5 Spider Europa, imported by an Army Captain via Frankfurt Germany.

 You can see the unique coin tray and the standard wooden shift knob.
 I've seen original 85.5 cars with black leather shift knobs with the Pininfarina logo as well.
 Starting in '83 the crank shaft is changed to give slightly more RPM.
 Also note the 3 screw dash found only on the 85.5 models in lower right photo with the exclusive to this year 120mph speedo. (this photo is my restored car)

 Here you can see the motor stamp.
 It was USA bound.
-A small detail to see if you found an original 85.5 (Motor stamps have be known to be replicated)
+A small detail to see if you found an original 85.5 (Motor stamps have be known to be replicated and I've seen original motors without the stamp)

 <---The 85.5 will always have the Square hood logo.
 The "F" plus the word Pininfarina spelled out in very small print underneath ------>

 Here is an original paint 85.5 Pininfarina Spider Europa.
-This car came to the USA via a serviceman from Italy.
+This car came to the USA via a serviceman who was in the US Airforce in Germany.
+He bought it when it was new as a US spec car.
+(This is how most of these last Spiders came to USA.
 The owner who sent the photo was a bit hesitant as it was not cleaned up for photo... we think it looks great in its natural state.... ready to drive some more.
+Duke bought it 13 years ago.
 A great look with the black leather and Rosso Vivo red paint.
+What a great car... bought smartly when few were paying attention.
 Thanks Duke.

 Please send more 85.5 Photos to share.